Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Theory

 \subsection{Gradients of Log-Dispersion Objectives}

-We now analyze the gradients of the log-dispersion objectives with respect to the model parameters~$\theta$, with particular focus on the cases $p=1$ and $p> 1$.
+In this subsection, we specialize to the LDR-Lp objectives obtained by choosing $\rho(u)=|u|^p$ with $p\ge 1$.
+We analyze their gradients with respect to the model parameters~$\theta$, with particular focus on the cases $p=1$ and $p> 1$.
 Our goal is to understand the behavior of these gradients at the optimum $q_X^\theta = p_X$.

 Recall that

 and